 Burien is a small city of 50,000 people sandwiched between Puget Sound and Sea-Tac International Airport.
 The median household income is $53,712, but the poverty rate is 18.2 percent.
 The area hosted white settlers in the mid-1800s, but only became formally incorporated in 1993, when communities living near the airport wanted a bigger say in its impacts on local residents.
 Ask any Burienite what comes to mind when they hear "old Burien," and they'll say "bedroom community," meaning an opportunity for Boeing workers or Seattle commuters to have a home with plenty of space in the burbs.

 But for decades before the city's incorporation, Burien also drew immigrants from Cuautla, Mexico, who helped kick-start the entire region's Mexican restaurant industry.
-The school district—41 percent Latino—is one of the most diverse in the state.
+The high school—44 percent Latino—is one of the most diverse in the state.
 And for decades, the city has drawn immigrants from El Salvador, Guatemala, and elsewhere who have launched pupuserias and specialty bakeries.

 As the city reflects the nation's shifting demographics, it has also become a tiny microcosm of national politics.
 Trump's nativist politics have emboldened local city council candidates who scapegoat undocumented immigrants in an imagined crime wave.
 At the same time, and for the first time, Latino Burienites are beginning to demand better political representation and are running for office.